-Many Muslims ask if they can celebrate Holi with their Hindu friends or is it really Halal or Haram in Islam.
+Many Muslims ask if they can celebrate Holi with their Hindu friends or is it Halal or Haram in Islam.
 We are going to answer that question today.

 What Hadiths and Quran Say About Celebrating Holi in Islam